haskell-jp/blog/preprocessed-site/posts/2018/windows-gotchas-en.md

 It seems that the "932" of "CP932" is the same "932" entered here!

-The `chcp` command is available in MSYS2's bash (Suprises me a little.
+The `chcp` command is available in MSYS2's bash (Surprises me a little.
 How it works?).
 But you should know that `chcp` exists at `C:\Windows\System32\`, which MSYS2 users usually don't want to include in the `PATH`.
 The directory contains many incompatible commands whose names conflict with the tools loved by Unix people (e.g. `find.exe`)!